 How do you measure brand success?

-While it is important to monitor social media and track your website visits and conversions, these tactics alone will never provide you with rich attitudinal insights synchronized with your markets and benchmarked with competitive data.
+While monitoring social media and tracking your website visits and conversions is essential, these tactics alone will never provide you with rich attitudinal insights synchronized with your markets and benchmarked with competitive data.
 Designing a survey that tracks your brand performance accurately is critical to success.
 So also is building the best market research methods for sampling…

 How to create a brand tracking survey for high customer engagement

-To design a questionnaire, thinking about what you want to ask is a key goal.
-Now you must consider respondent participation and quality when programming your online survey to collect data, and this is where planning is key.
+Thinking about what you want to ask is a crucial goal to design a questionnaire.
+In addition, you must consider respondent participation and quality when programming your online survey to collect data, where planning is vital.

 Important survey considerations when deploying for brand tracking research